drbean/edit/jeffreykuo/Send_thermal_pad.md

 addition of 100 phr of BN filler, for an approximately 700% thermal conductivity enhancement.
-The tensile strength of the composite also increased from 0.418 MPa to 2.827 MPa with the addition of 100 phr of filler but the elongation increased 19% to 37.3 % at 50 phr on addition of 50 phr, after that decreased from 37.3% to 30.0% on addition of 100 phr.
+The tensile strength of the composite also increased from 0.418 MPa to 2.827 MPa with the addition of 100 phr of filler.
+Elongation increased 19% to 37.3% on addition of 50 phr, but for the addition of 100 phr, it only increased to 30.0%, 7.3% less than the figure for the addition of 50 phr.
 Shi et al.^15^ improved the elongation of poly(L-lactide) (PLLA) with the addition of MQ resin without sacrificing their tensile strength.
 MQ resins can dissolve well in PDMS, make it possible as a universal modifier for silicone elastomers.
 Robinson et